PaulBowden673/Projects-MP-MP3/README.md

 ## Future updates

-- Update recipe datebase to hold arrays to give more scope to size of recipes - struggled to be able to impliment this at this time.
+- Update recipe datebase to hold arrays to give more scope to size of recipes - This would remove the limit of 5 ingredients
 - Add favourite recipes to profile page - ran out of time to impliment
 - Add way for users to add own recipe pictures
 - Add functionality to add more categories